 Border

-Start crocheting the simple shells border on the top side of the potholder.
-(Sk 2 sts and dc 5 into the next st. Sk 1 and sl st into the next st) nine times.
-The ninth shell should be closed on the last st of the top side.
-Continue crocheting shells on the other three sides.
+Shell Border: (Sk 2 sts, dc 5 in next st. Sk 1, sl st in next st) 9 times.
+The ninth shell should be closed in the last st of the side.

-Your Tapestry Crochet Goose Potholder is ready!
+Your tapestry crochet Goose Potholder is ready!

 I hope you liked this pattern and I’d love to see your version of it!
 Please, share it on Facebook or Instagram using the hashtag #raffamusadesigns